FOSTERING

 1. What is a pet foster parent?

 Foster caregivers for homeless animals provide a temporary and loving home for an animal prior to their adoption.
-Fostering animals is a rewarding and fun way to contribute to saving homeless animals.
-The most common animals needing foster homes are dogs and cats, but occasionally we also need foster caregivers for small animals like gerbils, rabbits, or guinea pigs.
+Dogs and cats are the most common animals that need a foster home, however there are occasions when we have other animals in need of a foster home.

 2. Why do animals need Foster Care?